DeAndre Carter Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Matchup vs. Dallas

-- This week Carter will face the NFL's 29th-ranked pass defense (277.3 yards allowed per game).
+- The Cowboys have the NFL's 29th-ranked pass defense this season, allowing 277.3 yards per game through the air.

-- At 1.4 passing TDs allowed per game, the Cowboys defense is ranked sixth in the NFL.
+- The Cowboys have allowed 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances